Real Estate Marketing Secrets

 Marketing your property effectively is all about presentation.
 Success is in the details, as they say.

-How does advertising your own property compare to selling with an agent?
+How does advertising your own property compare to advertising with an agent?
 If you decide to sell your property using a private real estate company like buyMyplace, you’ll have access to all the same marketing opportunities as professional agents do.
-It’s just a matter of being informed about your options and knowing how to use them to your advantage.
+It’s just a matter of knowing the available options and how to use them to your advantage.

 Lights, Camera, Action

-Your ‘For Sale’ signboard is like a billboard.
-It’s your property’s 24/7 salesman, which means drive-by traffic is a sale waiting to happen.
-If potential buyers are looking at other properties in the area, they’ll take notice of your signboard, which might pique enough curiosity for them to find out more.
+Your ‘For Sale’ signboard is like a billboard, it’s your property’s 24/7 salesman.
+If potential buyers are driving through the area, your signboard may capture their attention and pique enough curiosity for them to enquire.

-A photographic board is a great way to make a statement and demand buyers’ attention.
-When it comes time for you to host Open for Inspections, your ‘For Sale signboard also serves to give buyers confidence that they have the right location.
-Due to the traditional method of inspections being conducted by an agent, most buyers are trained to look for a ‘For Sale’ sign, so they may be wary to approach the property in the absence of a sign.
+When it comes time for you to host Open for Inspections, your ‘For Sale’ signboard will also inform buyers that they have the right home.
+Due to the traditional method of inspections being conducted by an agent, most buyers are trained to look for a ‘For Sale’ sign, so they may be wary to approach a property without any signal that it’s for sale.

-Consider using an Open for Inspection sign as well to direct people to your property.
-These come in handy particularly for properties that are hidden in complex suburbs and for apartments and units.
-Help buyers find your property with ease.
-Don’t leave anything to chance!
+You may also want to consider using an Open for Inspection sign to direct people to your property.
+These are especially handy for apartments and properties hidden in complex suburbs.

 The Open-Door Policy